RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 # What Hardware is currently available in the premium pool?

 The pool consists of the following nodes.
-Of course, this is in addition to all of the publically accessible nodes available on ShARC.
+Of course, this is in addition to all of the publicly accessible nodes available on ShARC.

 ## NVIDIA DGX-1